j123b567/scpi-parser/README.md

 Version history
 ----------------
+Version v2.0 2015-01-18
+ - better AVR support
+ - implementation of traversal of header tree - it is possible to write `CONF:VOLT:DC 1; AC 2` instead of `CONF:VOLT:DC 1; CONF:VOLT:AC 2`
+ - resolve issue with multiple commands with result separated by `;`
+ - add support for Multiple Identical Capabilities - e.g. `OUT:FREQ`, `OUT2:FREQ` by pattern `OUTput#:FREQuency`

 Version v2.0_beta1 2015-01-18
  - parsing more compliant with SCPI-1999
  - support all parameter types defined in the spec - separate them and identifie them